 At a dermatologist's office: To soften the skin before extraction, the doctor may use steam.

 In addition, the doctor may perform mild exfoliation (removal of dead skin cells) to help loosen the plugs that clog skin pores.
 This should help prepare the skin for comedone removal.
 Exfoliation using a chemical peel makes comedones easier to extract.4CAUTION: Physical exfoliation, such as by scrubbing or microdermabrasion, is not a good idea as it may irritate the skin and actually make acne worse.
 Make sure your comedone extraction does not come with any type of physical exfoliation.

-After preparing the skin, the dermatologist will perform comedone extraction under sterile conditions.
+After preparing the skin, the dermatologist or nurse will perform comedone extraction under sterile conditions.
 In other words, he should be wearing gloves and using sterilized instruments.
 The instrument he will use is called a comedone extractor.
 This is typically a metal instrument with a loop on one end.10

 At a beauty salon or spa: The process of comedone extraction will be similar to the one at a doctor's office.
 The difference is that at a salon or spa, additional procedures designed to relax you and/or to improve the appearance of your skin will occur before and/or after the comedone extraction.
 Such procedures may include a facial massage, treatment with LED lights, and application of a moisturizing cream or mask.